 Normally, in cases like this, since individual tax rate reporting would not be possible in QuickBooks, the tax reporting (and sometimes, filing) would best occur in the service you use to calculate tax in WooCommerce - like Avatax or TaxJar.

-To configure MyWorks to correctly sync tax calculated in WooCommerce by automated tax calculation programs:
+Read on to configure MyWorks to correctly sync tax calculated in WooCommerce by automated tax calculation programs.

 In MyWorks Sync > Settings > Taxes, enable the switch to "Sync WooCommerce Order Tax as a Line Item".
 This will show two additional dropdowns:

 - QuickBooks Sales Tax Line item: this should be set to a QuickBooks tax item that's desired to be used as a line item in the QuickBooks order for the total tax collected on the order.